Hi-PACE/hipace/docs/source/building/building.rst

 (in new terminals, re-activate the environment with ``spack env activate hipace-dev`` again)

 .. note::
-   On Ubuntu distributions, the InstallError ``"OpenMPI requires both C and Fortran compilers"`` can occur because the Fortran compilers are sometimes not set automatically in Spack.
+   On Linux distributions, the InstallError ``"OpenMPI requires both C and Fortran compilers"`` can occur because the Fortran compilers are sometimes not set automatically in Spack.
    To fix this, the Fortran compilers must be set manually using ``spack config edit compilers`` (more information can be found `here <https://spack.readthedocs.io/en/latest/getting_started.html#compiler-configuration>`__).
    For GCC, the flags ``f77 : null`` and ``fc : null`` must be set to ``f77 : gfortran`` and ``fc : gfortran``.

+   On macOS, a Fortran compiler like gfortran might be missing and must be installed by hand to fix this issue.

 .. _install-brew:

 .. only:: html

    .. image:: brew.svg
+      :width: 32px
+      :align: left

 Using the Brew package manager
 ------------------------------